choden12/WEB_102_02240355/Practical_2/README.md

 - This TikTok-style backend REST API is a great starting point for building scalable, modular APIs with proper design practices.
 It is designed for quick prototyping and can be extended with a database and authentication as next steps.

 ## Acknowledgments
+- I would like to express my sincere gratitude to my instructor and classmates for their continuous guidance and support throughout this project.
+Special thanks to the open-source community and the creators of Node.js and Express.js for providing powerful tools that made this project possible.
+Additionally, I appreciate the helpful resources and tutorials that aided in understanding RESTful API design and best practices.